How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 You’ll also need to choose a bookkeeping software for your bookkeeping business.
 Some accounting solutions offer a bookkeeper or accountant edition specifically designed for bookkeeping companies to use both for their books and as a portal to their client’s books.

 Depending on the bookkeeping/accounting software you choose, there generally will be a payroll processing option you can turn on when you’re ready to hire employees.
 If you decide to go with QuickBooks, it offers a variety of payroll options from which to choose.
-You can learn more about the solution in our in-depth QuickBooks Online Payroll review.
+You can learn more about the solution in our in-depth QuickBooks Payroll review.

 Another tool that will make your life easier is practice management software.
 This can help you organize and track the progress of client work and, in some cases, provide a portal to access your client’s books.
 QuickBooks and Xero offer the best accounting practice management software that’s integrated with their accountant software.

-You can create a dropbox for each client, and they can start submitting their information.
+You can create a Dropbox for each client, and they can start submitting their information.
 This system is much more secure than sending files via email or flash drive.
 To access the information in the document-sharing program, you need a user ID and password.
 And more importantly, there’s no need for physical backup because files are in the cloud.

 Step 6: Fund Your Bookkeeping Business

 You’ll also want to open a business credit card account soon.
-A business card will likely be the first form of financing you’ll qualify for, and it can be a great financial tool to help you with cash flow or necessary expenses early on in your business.
+It will likely be the first form of financing you’ll qualify for and can be a great financial tool to help you with cash flow or necessary expenses early on in your business.
 It can also be a great way to track your business expenses easily—this will go a long way toward making tax time a breeze.
+New bookkeeping businesses will typically use a credit card to float working capital expenses, earn rewards, and manage employees.

 Step 7: Set Up a Home Office for Your Bookkeeping Business

 When starting out, keep your costs low by setting up a home office.
 If possible, plan to meet your clients at their offices or virtually.
 I don’t recommend inviting clients to your home office unless you know them very well and have a private room where you can work.
-Read our home office setup ideas to learn about the must-haves and productivity hacks.

 Step 8: Market Your Bookkeeping Business